 The 2018 Farm Bill included a purchase incentive program for dairy products in the Supplemental Nutrition Assistance Program (SNAP), but the funding must come through appropriations legislation.
-The latest spending bill includes $1 million for the incentive program, called the Healthy Fluid Milk Incentives Projects program.
-It allows participants to purchase more milk with SNAP benefits, helping them to make nutritious choices and support a healthy lifestyle.
-USDA will create and promote the program and then measure its effectiveness within SNAP households.
+The FY2022 spending bill included $3 million for the incentive program, called the Healthy Fluid Milk Incentive Projects (HFMIP) program.
+It allows SNAP participants to purchase more milk with their benefits, helping them to make nutritious choices and support a healthy lifestyle.

-Now with initial funding, this pilot looks to make it easier for SNAP beneficiaries to get more of the nutrition benefits of milk, with a secondary goal of trying to increase milk consumption across the country and introducing milk to a new generation of consumers.
+Now with increased funding, this pilot is expanding across more than 150 retailers in six states to find the most effective ways to incentivize SNAP beneficiaries to get more of the nutrition benefits of milk, with a secondary goal of trying to increase milk consumption across the country and introducing milk to a new generation of consumers.

 IDFA is advocating for an expansion of funding to $5 million for HFMIP in FY2023.
 IDFA is working with congressional champions to secure this funding, and your support will help.
 Take action today on the IDFA Campaign Center to encourage your members of Congress to support this increase in funding.

 For more information, contact Rob Rosado, senior director, legislative affairs, at firstname.lastname@example.org and Donald Grady, IDFA director, legislative affairs, at email@example.com.